 The unconsolidated glaciofluvial aquifers across North Dakota generally have good water quality, and most of them can be and have been developed for irrigation water use.
-The shapefile of these aquifers resulting from the Department of Water Resources' managed aquifer recharge (MAR) project (Patch, 2024) was used to evaluate groundwater suitability for irrigation by considering both quality (Figure 4.5.a) and quantity (Figure 4.5.b).
-For groundwater quality, aquifers with a median TDS (Total Dissolved Solids) value greater than 1,500 mg/L were considered unsuitable for irrigation.
-For groundwater quantity, aquifers ranked as "Excellent" and "Very Good" for recharge potential were deemed insufficient for irrigation, as these rankings reflect less water availability.
-Finally, the intersection of polygons indicating good groundwater quantity and quality was used for further analysis (Figure 4.5.c).
+The shapefile of these aquifers resulting from the Department of Water Resources' managed aquifer recharge (MAR) project (Patch, 2024) was used to evaluate groundwater suitability for irrigation by considering both quality and quantity.
+For groundwater quality, aquifers with a median TDS (Total Dissolved Solids) concentration less than 1,500 mg/L were considered good for irrigation, while those with a median TDS concentration greater than 1,500 mg/L were considered unsuitable for irrigation (Figure 4.5).